rhyslwells/Data-Archive/content/standardised/Managing Teams.md

   - business
   - management
 ---
+To Note:
+- What is the business justification of this hire, and the impact they need to make.

 Managing Teams
 - Do the members feel ownership/recognitions
 - Break tasks down, and get easy wins